SciVisAgentBench: A Benchmark for Evaluating Scientific Data Analysis and Visualization Agents

 \firstsection{Introduction}

 Recent advances in large language models (LLMs) and multimodal LLMs (MLLMs) have given rise to \emph{agentic visualization} systems, in which (semi-)autonomous agents translate natural language intent into executable visualization actions~\cite{dhanoa2025agentic, liu2024ava, liu2025paraview, ai2025nli4volvis}.
-In scientific visualization (SciVis), such agents promise to assist domain experts in complex exploratory workflows and lower the barrier for non-expert users to access sophisticated visualization tools.
-A growing body of agents, including AVA~\cite{liu2024ava}, ChatVis~\cite{peterka2025chatvis}, and ParaView-MCP~\cite{liu2025paraview}, together with agentic systems such as NLI4VolVis~\cite{ai2025nli4volvis}, VizGenie~\cite{biswas2025vizgenie}, and InferA~\cite{tam2025infera}, show the feasibility of tool-using, multimodal, and long-horizon visualization agents operating over scientific data.
+In scientific visualization (SciVis), such agents promise to assist domain experts in complex exploratory workflows and lower the barrier to accessing sophisticated visualization tools for non-expert users.
+A growing body of agents, including AVA~\cite{liu2024ava}, ChatVis~\cite{peterka2025chatvis}, and ParaView-MCP~\cite{liu2025paraview}, together with agentic systems such as NLI4VolVis~\cite{ai2025nli4volvis}, VizGenie~\cite{biswas2025vizgenie}, and InferA~\cite{tam2025infera}, show the feasibility of tool-using, multimodal, and \hot{multi-step} visualization agents operating over scientific data.
 As these systems rapidly mature, a central question emerges: \emph{how should progress in SciVis agents be measured in a principled, reproducible, and scalable way}?

 Historically, many significant advances in machine learning have been catalyzed by the availability of strong, widely adopted benchmarks.
 ImageNet~\cite{deng2009imagenet}, for example, provides a common ``yardstick'' that enables systematic comparison, reveals failure modes, and ultimately accelerates the deep learning revolution.
 In contrast, despite the growth of SciVis agents, the community lacks a comparable measurement framework.
 While numerous benchmarks exist for general-purpose agents and for {\em natural-language-to-visualization} (NL2VIS) or chart generation tasks (e.g., NL4DV~\cite{Narechania-TVCG21} and VisEval~\cite{chen2024viseval}), their scope remains limited.
-These benchmarks typically focus on short-horizon tasks, 2D charts, or declarative plotting, and do not capture the defining characteristics of SciVis: high-dimensional data, view-dependent semantics, complex pipelines composed of multiple operations, and exploratory workflows that rely on expert judgment.
+These benchmarks typically focus on short-horizon tasks, 2D charts, or declarative plotting, and do not capture the defining characteristics of SciVis: high-dimensional data, view-dependent semantics, complex pipelines composed of multiple operations, and \hot{structured multi-step visualization workflows}.